sifra denissayunáyin dišúa‘ nebiya

 9They and many other followers returned to the Galilee once the Festival of Unleavened Bread was over.

 22. 1At about the sixth hour of the day, the sky became overcast.
 There was a roll of thunder, and the clouds blotted out the light of the sun.
-2Yeshua` shifted his weight from one side to another, his body a strip of bleeding flesh.
+2Yeshua` shifted his weight from one side to the other, his body a strip of bleeding flesh.
 As the hours passed, his breathing became more laboured and more pronounced.
 He would cry out as he pushed himself up on the nails, so that he could breathe more easily.

 3Around the ninth hour of the day, one of the Roman soldiers stood in front of him and said, “Tell me Jew, where is your God now?
 Where is he to save you?”
 4As the soldier turned, Yeshua` cried out in answer, “Elo-i, elo-i, lema seba`tani?”